rotki/docs/usage-guides/api-keys.md

 3. Click button `Add an exchange` to open addition menu
 4. Enter your:
    - API Key
-   - API Secret
+   - API Secret (for the majority of exchanges)
+   - Password (for some exchanges)
 5. Click `Save`

 ### After Adding:

 - Successful addition: Exchange will appear in your list
+- If failed:

-- If failed: Verify key and secret are correct
+  - Verify key and secret are correct
+  - Some exchanges may have issues due to timestamp difference between the computer and the server (e.g. binance, read [this](https://github.com/tiagosiebler/awesome-crypto-examples/wiki/Timestamp-for-this-request-is-outside-of-the-recvWindow))

 ### Sync Settings: